 There are a few signs that the basic account is free.
 Files are limited to 200MB, and you’ll see ads when sharing or downloading any files from friends.
-There's a Pro account which costs $5 p/m for 1TB of space, up to 20GB file sizes, and no ads.
+There's a Pro account which costs $5 per month for 1TB of space, up to 20GB file sizes, and no ads.

 Another smart feature in the desktop client is the ability to take a screenshot on your PC, annotate it, and then share it with friends.
 While this might seem a little random, it could be very useful if you’re collaborating with others on something and want to quickly show them what you’re thinking.

-In 2014 iCloud Drive changed to allow you to store any document or file, even if it wasn't created in an Apple app, and access them from a PC (via iCloud for Windows or icloud.com) in addition to iOS and mac OS devices.
+iCloud Drive allows you to store any document or file, even if it wasn't created in an Apple app, and access them from a PC (via iCloud for Windows or icloud.com) in addition to iOS and mac OS devices.

 You get Keynote, Numbers and Pages folders in iCloud Drive but you can add your own.
-Lots of third-party apps are iCloud Drive-enabled now, and since iOS 9 there's an iCloud Drive app too.
-(This is sort of being replaced by the new Files app in iOS 11.)
+Lots of third-party apps are iCloud Drive-enabled now, and since iOS 9 there's been an app which actually lets you see your files!

-Note that iCloud Photo Library is separate from iCloud Drive.
+Note that iCloud Photo Library is separate from iCloud Drive but they use the same pool of storage.
 It's quite confusing.
 You can find out more about the difference between them here.

 The 5GB of free storage is super stingy as it's only a fraction of what you need to use the full range of iCloud services including backing up your iOS device online.
 You'll have to pay £0.79/US$0.99 per month for 50GB, £2.49/US$3.99 per month for 200GB, and £6.99/US$9.99 per month for 2TB.